bloominstituteoftechnology/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

    IF egg doesn't break, repeat steps 2-5 on upper half
 6) When finally down to 2 floors, the floor where it breaks points to floor where it should not break

+This should have a complexity of O(log n) like a binary search